Emboss Stamp

 Ecclesiastes 11:6: Sow your seed in the morning and at evening let not your hands be idle – for you do not know which will succeed.
 Whether this or that or whether both will do equally well.

 For decades I consulted with teams, by day, to define, plan and execute strategy.
-Then I painted in watercolour in the evening.
+And I painted in watercolour in the evening.
 One day I applied my strategy process to SJQ Watercolour.
 The first question to define my purpose was “what is your passion?”
+It felt like heaven had opened and angels were singing.
 Of course!
 Watercolour!
 A deep, irrational yet enduring desire to paint in watercolour.
-When I heard a sermon on Ecclesiastes 11:6 I decided to embrace watercolour as a worthy enterprise, a gift from God.
-I decided to stop ‘observing the wind’ and start sowing.
-I resolved to take the risks and trust God with the outcome.

 Ink stamp – The Creator and an unlikely hero

-The two characters in red appear in the middle of the first sentence in the bible (in Hebrew).
+There are two characters in the middle of the sentence.
 Alef and Tav: The first and the last (in Greek Alpha and Omega).
-It is a name for God.
+It is a reference to God.
+The structure of that sentence is fascinating.
+But I wanted to use those two characters.
+I tweaked the layout of the characters and had a red stamp made.

 Leave A Comment